webmakaka/gitops.ru/website/05-study/01-books/02-ci-cd/01-tekton/01-building-ci-cd-systems-using-tekton/09-triggering-tekton.md

 • Payload URL: This is your ngrok URL.
 • Content type: application/json.
 • Secret: Use the secret token you created earlier.
-You can view your token with the echo $TEKTON_SECRET_TOKEN command.
+You can view your token with the echo ${TEKTON_SECRET_TOKEN} command.

 <br/>